Coping with what you experience in the ambulance service

 We don’t know what might happen in the future.
 At work, some things might be returning to how they were before the pandemic.
 And there may be some things, like hygiene measures and caseloads, which are still different.

-Having some strategies for how you’ll cope with things now we’ve moved out of the pandemic might help with any feelings of uncertainty or worry you might have:
+Having some strategies for how you’ll cope with things now we’re moving out of the pandemic might help with any feelings of uncertainty or worry you might have:

 “Talking to my peers has also been a massive help.
 It helps me realise that what I’m going through is normal, and that many people experience things like this from time to time.” – Dan, ambulance service